tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 "Oh, Hi?"
 I said conversationly.

 "Where's the money?"
-Said the angry, very built for business woman holding a gun that was pointing at my stomach.
+Said the angry, very built for business woman holding a gun that was pointed at my stomach.

 I looked at her and raised an eyebrow.
 Then I let out a loud Ha!
 "You making a funny?"